Star (classification): Books

-Oliver Herford's essay Say it with Asterisks, quips "Never, I think, where a mob of overworked employees so pitifully huddled together in an ill-ventilated factory as are the Asterisks in this Sweatshop of Twaddle."
+Oliver Herford's essay Say it with Asterisks, quips "Never, I think, were a mob of overworked employees so pitifully huddled together in an ill-ventilated factory as are the Asterisks in this Sweatshop of Twaddle."
 Literary editor Katrina Kenison dismisses O'Brien's grading systems as "excessive at best, fussy and arbitrary at worst."

 Book reviewers generally do not use a star-rating system though there are exceptions.
 The West Coast Review of Books rates books on a scale of one ("poor") to five ("superior") stars.
 According to editor D. David Dreis, readers love the ratings but publishers don't.